aravinnndddd/AI-discord-bot/README.md

 ```
 🧪 Usage

-    Mention the bot or just message to trigger a response:
+    Mention the bot to trigger a response:

         Example: @yourbot what is Python?